 Joni Wiredu earned her JD from William & Mary Law School and a BA from Dartmouth College.
 As a former Senior Director at a major bar review company, Ms. Wiredu has 14 years of experience in bar preparation, has counseled hundreds of students annually on studying for the bar examination, and has worked with students on developing appropriate strategies for bar examination success.
 She has also lectured widely on essay writing and study skills.
-As the Director of Academic Excellence, Ms. Wiredu analyzes student performance in the law school curriculum, and on the bar examination, and makes recommendations to, and work with, the Committee on Academic Excellence to implement and supervise additional academic training where appropriate.
+As the Assistant Dean of Academic Excellence, Ms. Wiredu analyzes student performance in the law school curriculum, and on the bar examination, and makes recommendations to, and work with, the Committee on Academic Excellence to implement and supervise additional academic training where appropriate.
 Ms. Wiredu also advises students on best academic practices in law school, and provides strategic planning assistance to improve educational outcomes.

-Lisa M. Curtis, Assistant Director of Academic Excellence
+Michael S. Levine, Associate Director of Academic Excellence

-Megan Lee is the Legal Education Advisor of the Office of Academic Excellence.
+Megan Lee is a Legal Education Advisor in the Office of Academic Excellence.
 Ms. Lee provides strategic individualized advising on academic progress and identifies and develops resources for academic and bar exam success.
 Prior to joining the Office of Academic Excellence, Ms. Lee practiced as a public defender in South Carolina and as a solicitor-advocate in England.
 She has also worked as a mentor and workshop facilitator for a major bar review company, preparing students for the New York and California bar exams and English and Welsh equivalent.
 Ms. Lee received her B.S. in Justice Studies from the Barrett Honors College at Arizona State, a J.D. from the University of Arizona, and an LL.M. with distinction from Open University in England.